apache/flink/docs/content/docs/dev/table/sql/queries/hints.md

 #### Conflict Cases In Join Hints

 If the `Join Hints` conflicts occur, Flink will choose the most matching one.
+- First, `Join Hints` will follow the logic of Flink query hint for resolving conflicts (see: [Conflict Cases In Query Hints](#conflict-cases-in-query-hints))
 - Conflict in one same Join Hint strategy, Flink will choose the first matching table for a join.
 - Conflict in different Join Hints strategies, Flink will choose the first matching hint for a join.